Things to do with kids this summer in Seattle

 Playgrounds?
 We've got playgrounds — and much more!

 Here's a cool bucket list of summer ideas you might not have thought of — or might have been purposefully avoiding.
 This might persuade you to give them another thought.
+This article breaks it down into "14 things to do before summer is over."
+No pressure!

 Get sporty: Take the kids to a ballgame!
 Here's a guide to Seattle-area pro sports that you're familiar with, and some you may not be.
 If they get bored with the action at Safeco Field, there are other things to entertain them, too.
 If you haven't seen a Seattle Storm game, you should give it a try.